 Cover some plywood boards with aluminum foil, and spray the foil with pan spray.

-Add the Plant-tone, a cup of flour, and micronutrients to the bucket.
+Add the 8-lb. bag of Plant-tone, 1/2 cup of flour, and 1/2 cup of micronutrients to the bucket.
 Add water and mix with a shovel until it is the consistency of oatmeal.

 Press it out onto the greased foil so it’s 3/8″ or so thick (this is 2 bags of Plant-tone):